mongodb/docs/source/includes/fundamentals/auth-specify.rst

 :guilabel:`MongoCredential` tab to see the syntax for authenticating using a ``MongoCredential``.

-For more information on these classes and methods, refer to the following API
+For more information about these classes and methods, see the following API
 documentation:

 - `MongoClients.create() <{+api+}/apidocs/mongodb-driver-sync/com/mongodb/client/MongoClients.html#create()>`__